goodtrailer/daily-desktop/README.md

 Then, implement the [IProvider](/DailyDesktop.Core/Providers/IProvider.cs) interface in a *public* class.
 For examples, check these [providers I already implemented](#implemented).

+#### Debugging
+Wallpapers are actually downloaded/applied by DailyDesktop.Task.
+To debug a provider module, build and run DailyDesktop.Task in `Debug` mode and pass it the arguments `"path\to\provider.dll" --json "path\to\info-output.json" --blur 40`.
+The `--blur 40` is optional and the value can be changed between 0 to 100.
+Arguments can be passed through `DailyDesktop.Task > Properties > Debug` in Visual Studio.

 ## Providers
 #### Implemented
 * ❌ Bing @ [/DailyDesktop.Core.Providers.Bing/](/DailyDesktop.Core.Providers.Bing/)